very-inky/Bit-HeroesBot/configs/README.md

 2. Check the YAML syntax for errors (indentation, missing quotes, etc.)
 3. Make sure character IDs referenced in bot configurations exist
 4. Ensure template paths are correct and the templates exist

+## Notes

+- **Action Names**: Action names in the `actionSequence` and `actionConfigs` are case-insensitive.
+For example, "pvp", "PvP", and "PVP" are all treated as the same action.
+However, for consistency, it's recommended to use the standard capitalization in your configurations (e.g., "Quest", "Raid", "PvP").